Transfer of credits for communication and language studies

 Communication studies in the native language (Finnish/Swedish, 3 cr) required for degrees can be substituted with:

-• Studies in the native language completed at the Open University or summer university in accordance with university degree requirements
+• Equivalent studies in the native language completed at the Open University or summer university in accordance with university degree requirements

 Acknowledging prior learning in Written Communication: students may apply for acknowledgement of prior learning without having taken a course if: